Navigation Helpers

 The Role of FilterForVisitor

-The FilterForVisitor class performs critical security checks, ensuring that:
+The FilterForVisitor class performs three critical security checks, ensuring that:

 - The content is in a "Published" state.